ExpressLRS/Docs/docs/quick-start/unbricking.md

 Take a breath, calm down, relax.

-ALL the ESP-based Receivers have a factory installed bootloader onboard which CANNOT be damaged or tampered with.
+ALL the ESP-based Receivers have a factory-installed bootloader onboard which CANNOT be damaged or tampered with.
 You can completely screw up the upgrade and always get it back using this default bootloader.

 So technically, your receiver is not bricked unless you have damaged the hardware itself.

 But for argument's sake, let's use the word "bricked" or "soft-bricked" for a receiver that is not in working order and is not behaving as expected.

-Follow the steps below very close to recover your "bricked" Receiver.
+Follow the steps below very closely to recover your "bricked" Receiver.

 1. Make sure your Receiver only powers up with a LiPo Connected.
     - If your receiver powers up with just USB connected, move the 5v wire of the receiver into a 5v pad that only powers up with LiPo connected.